Great Garden Tools Make Yardwork Easier

 So, let’s give a big shout-out to great garden tools.
 Let’s hear it for the yard and garden tools that are a pleasure to use because they get the job done.
 All of the items below are well made for years of hassle-free performance.

 The editors of Home, Garden and Homestead have been digging in the dirt and caring for plants longer than we care to admit.
 We’ve bought our share of discount shovels, poorly made trimmers and so-cheap-they-fall-apart gloves.

 That’s why we’re happy to share our favorite tools.
-These are the 5 great garden tools that we can’t live without.
+These are some great garden tools that we can’t live without.